 The basic capital of the company has increased by up to kEUR 1,000 through the release of up to 1,000,000 new, no-par bearer shares (Conditional Capital 2017).
 The conditional capital increase serves to grant shares to the holder of convertible and/or warrant bonds that will be issued on the basis of authorisation by the annual general meeting on December 20, 2017 by the company until December 19, 2022.

-In the reporting year, ABO Wind AG recognised for the first time self-created intangible assets.
-There included are kEUR 256, for which a payout block exists in accordance with § 268 para.
+ABO Wind AG capitalizes internally generated intangible assets as fixed assets.
+This includes kEUR 272, for which a payout block exists in accordance with § 268 para.
 8 of the HGB.

 Mezzanine capital